-Families who have experienced pregnancy or infancy loss have often said they felt alone, ashamed, or confused about the situation.
-Or, if they go on to have a baby after loss, they have been left to process mixed emotions with little help—if any.
+Families who have experienced pregnancy or infancy loss have often said they feel alone, ashamed, or confused about the situation.
+If they go on to have a baby after their loss, they are often left to process mixed emotions with little help—if any at all.

-Thanks to social media though, and ease of communication with people all over the globe, these parents finally have a way to connect with others who have gone through this experience or are currently dealing with it.
-With this connection, the term “rainbow baby” has become a popular way to celebrate the baby born after the loss of a pregnancy.
+Thanks to the ease of communicating with people all over the world via social media, these parents finally have a way to connect with others who are going through the same thing they are.
+The term “rainbow baby” was coined from this conversation and has become a popular way to celebrate a baby born after the loss of a pregnancy.

 What Is a Rainbow Baby?

 You may have heard the term “rainbow baby” from friends or social media and wondered what it means.
 A rainbow baby is a baby that is born after loss.
 This loss can be a miscarriage, stillbirth, ectopic pregnancy, or infant loss.
 A rainbow baby can also be an adopted child.

 Just as a rainbow comes after a storm bringing color and beauty, a rainbow baby is one who brings hope after loss.
 Because miscarriage, stillbirth, and infant loss are very traumatic experiences for expecting parents, it can be difficult to navigate the negative feelings with the positive emotions that come with a new pregnancy and birth.

 Rainbow Baby, Angel Baby, and Sunshine Baby

 Rainbow baby isn’t the only special term for a pregnancy surrounding a loss.
 Here are a few other terms that you may see used:

 An angel baby is a baby lost during pregnancy or soon after birth.

 A rainbow baby is a baby born after an angel baby.